babelouest/glewlwyd/docs/INSTALL.md

 Algorithms available are SHA1, SHA256, SHA512, MD5.

+### Match IP address on refresh token request from code

+The option `auth_code_match_ip_address` allows Glewlwyd to check that the IP Address that requested an authentication code matches the IP Address that request a refresh token from this code.
+You can disable this option if you use clients that will request the refresh token from a third-party application, like the http server that hosts the client for example.

 ### Database back-end initialisation

 For a Mariadb/Mysql database, you must create a database or use an existing one first, example: